ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - Traefik [Providers](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/)
 - Traefik Helm Chart on ArtifactHub [here](https://artifacthub.io/packages/helm/traefik/traefik)

-#### Helm-Repository
+#### Helm-Repository | Traefik

-- Lets add the Metallb Helm repository
+- Lets add the Traefik Helm repository
 - A Helm repository is a collection of Helm charts that are made available for download and installation
 - Helm repositories serve as centralised locations where Helm charts can be stored, shared, and managed
-- Create a file called `metallb.yaml` in the `helm-repositories` directory and paste the following YAML
+- Create a file called `traefik.yaml` in the `helm-repositories` directory and paste the following YAML
 - Choose an IP address on your private home network that does not fall inside your DHCP pool for MetalLB to use

 ```yaml